 You know what is super exciting?
 Going after your dreams.
 This year has been kind of a downer, but even so, in the midst of a lot of come-aparts and letdowns, there’s been a number of little bright spots that remind me the world is still turning out beautiful, wonderful things.
 A friend of mine fulfilled a dream by writing an incredible cookbook full of recipes that are right up your alley, and today I get to be one of the first to brag on it with these sugar cookie ice cream sandwiches.
 More on that ASAP.

 I don’t know about you, but I spend a lot of time plotting “what if’s,” spinning stories and webs of whimsy in mind that I’ll never come to realize.
 Sometimes it’s lack of time and know-how, limited funds or energy, but more often than not, it’s fear.
-I sideline a lot of my hopes because they feel too big to pursue- what if I’m not the the woman for the job?
-Maybe my ambitions would be better served by someone smarter or more brave, someone not bound by children or location or a limited skillset.
-Maybe it’s not the right time for these ambitions, or maybe there’s just not enough room in the world for whatever I bring to the table.
+I sideline a lot of my hopes because they feel too big to pursue.
+What if I’m not the the woman for the job?
+Maybe my ambitions would be better served by someone smarter or more brave.
+Maybe someone not bound by children or location or a limited skillset.
+Is it the right time for these ambitions?
+Maybe there’s just not enough room in the world for whatever I bring to the table.

 So these sugar cookie ice cream sandwiches.
 I met Sarah at an event this time last year and found out she was working on this book.
-Her first book was already in my library, a well-read and referenced set of pages on my shelf, so I was excited to hear about this newest addition.
+Her first book was already in my library, so I was excited to hear about this newest addition.
 Y’all- it is worth the hype and then some.
 Her book, “100 Cookies,” is a beautiful offering, full of inspired recipes, detailed instructions, and yummy photos that make you want to dive in and grab them.
 As someone who has always dreamed of writing a cookbook, this book is one of those reads that made me think, “This is what I want to write!”
 It’s just terrific.

 Aimee dog-eared a number of recipes she wanted to make (hello, macarons! red velvet brownies! all the sprinkle things!), and these sugar cookie ice cream sandwiches were her pick that seemed the most seasonally appropriate.
 I’m so glad we made them.
 The cookies are perfectly sweetened and freeze nicely, but the biggest surprise was the ice cream.
 Sarah’s no-churn ice cream includes cream cheese (a thing I’ve done in the past but not recently), and I was reminded of how seriously delicious it makes those no-churn varieties.
 I’ll probably be going back to that soon enough.